prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

 When new to DVCS_ (distributed version control system) Mercurial_ is better place to start.
-Written in C and python is fast and fun to work with, although it might complain when commiting large files (>10M).
+Written in C and python is fast and fun to work with, although it might complain when committing large files (>10M).

 .. code-block:: bash